Penalties for Non-Compliance of HIPAA – What Is the Fine? Can You Get Jail Time?

 Legislative Basis

-The OCR and Centers for Medicare & Medicaid (CMS) are authorized to enforce HIPAA, and the extent of settlements can be quite frightening, including civil and criminal judgments.
+The OCR and Centers for Medicare & Medicaid (CMS) are authorized to enforce HIPAA.
+The amount of some penalties can be frighteningly high, including civil and criminal judgments.

 However, there is an exception: if the agency determines that you were not purposely neglectful, you will have one full month to rectify the situation.